IEMLdev/ieml-api/README.md

 All the words have a french and english translation.
 A definition and synonyms in french and english will soon be available.

-The semantic of IEML is not a logic description, it can not be reduced to a description of a state of the world.
-A word is not true nor false.
-Only at least a sentence can be, and only in a descriptive enonciation.

 ## Install

 The library works with python 3.5+